hydephp/develop/docs/digging-deeper/advanced-customization.md

 If you are not happy with defaults, you can change them.
 Note that these are relative to the `source_root` setting, which is the root of your project by default.

+Note that you need to take care of conflicts when changing the source directories.
+For example, if you store Markdown posts in the same directory as documentation pages, Hyde will not know which page type to use.

 ### In the config file

 ```php